tsthakur/cs433-project-2/instructions.md

 sudo apt-get -y install cuda
 ```

-- Now install pytorch, torhcvision and audio are not necessary for nequip, and this conda version of cudatoolkit it usually not sufficient, so we need to install cuda with apt with matching version
+- Now install pytorch, torhcvision and audio are not necessary for nequip.

+**NOTE**: the conda version of cudatoolkit it usually not sufficient, so we need to install cuda with apt with matching version following the above protocol if it is not already installed, the apt version needs to be same or _higher_ than the conda version.
 ```
-conda install pytorch==1.11.0 torchvision==0.12.0 torchaudio==0.11.0 cudatoolkit=11.3 -c pytorch
+conda install pytorch==1.11.0 cudatoolkit=11.3 -c pytorch
 ```

 ### Optionally install wandb to keep track of different iterations